Execution of Roy Mitchell: Trial and execution

-On January 29, 1923, Roy Mitchell was arrested by Waco authorities, after a friend named Jesse Wedlow told local Sheriff Leslie Stegall that he believed a cap, left behind by a fleeing attacker, may have belonged to Mitchell.
+On January 29, 1923, Roy Mitchell was arrested by Waco authorities after a friend named Jesse Wedlow told local Sheriff Leslie Stegall that he believed a cap, left behind by a fleeing attacker, may have belonged to Mitchell.
 Stegall and authorities described Mitchell as "a yellow negro with gold filled front teeth, speaks good language."
 Police first claimed that Mitchell had been known to them for months, then years.

 Told to confess because of the great evidence held against him, Mitchell replied that with so much evidence, the prosecution would not need his confession.
 During interrogation, Mitchell confessed to five murders, four rapes, and three assaults, including crimes of which Jesse Thomas had been accused and killed.
 Newspapers attributed his crimes to "robbery and lust."
-At his first trial however Mitchell recanted his confessions, stating that he had been tortured with beatings, pins, matches, and the threat of lynching by a mob.
+At his first trial however, Mitchell recanted his confessions, stating that he had been tortured with beatings, pins, matches, and the threat of lynching by a mob.
 One source claims that Mitchell may have been coerced into confession through fear, superstition, and psychological manipulation.

 Each of Mitchell's trials, held in March 1923, resulted in jury convictions after deliberations that lasted "minutes."
 Mitchell's wife Minnie and 10-year-old daughter, Marguerite, accompanied him at each trial and testified that he had been at home.
-After being convicted and sentenced to death for all charges brought against him, Mitchell was accused and convicted of another murder, that of Loula Barker, though two other black men had already confessed to killing her during interrogations.
+After being convicted and sentenced to death for all charges brought against him, Mitchell was confessed to the murders of W. H. Barker, his wife, Lula Barker, and a boy named Homer Turk on February 11, 1922.
+However, two other black men, Cooper Johnson and Bennie Young, had already confessed to killing these crimes during interrogations.
+Johnson was sentenced to death and Bennie Young was sentenced to life in prison.
+Johnson received an indefinite stay of execution after Mitchell confessed to the murders.
+He died in prison from a terminal illness on July 26, 1923.
+Young was pardoned by the governor in 1934.

 Waco mayor Ben C. Richards and Sheriff Stegall publicly announced their intention to protect Mitchell from mob violence until his execution.
-Immediately prior to his execution, Mitchell was said to have confessed, again, to all crimes of which he had been convicted.
+Immediately prior to his execution, Mitchell confessed, again, to all crimes of which he had been convicted.
 On July 30, 1923, Mitchell calmly said "Goodbye, everyone," and was hanged at McLennan County Jail before a crowd of 4–5,000 people.
-Mitchell was the last man in Texas to be executed in public, and is normally described as the last man to be legally hanged in the United States.
+Mitchell is normally described as the last man to be legally hanged in the United States.
 Nevertheless, Waco historian Thomas E. Turner has written that Mitchell was in fact the penultimate to be executed by hanging in Texas, and that in the month following Mitchell's death, Nathan Lee was quietly hanged in Angleton's Brazoria courthouse.